We arrive in Carnarvon and go to the tourist information centre. Shut;

 Julie, "Don't be a wooss, it won't kill you."

-can't raise a spit let alone talk because my tongue was so
+dry I can't raise a spit let alone talk because my tongue was so

 swollen it filled my mouth.
-After draining the Gascoyne basin and bankrupting the market
+After draining the Gascoyne basin and

 We are picked up by Harry and do the Dampier Salt mine complex, the

-along the`coast and we have a look at the HMAS Sydney memorial and
+back along the`coast and we have a look at the HMAS Sydney memorial and

 the Blowholes.
 I have seen some speccy blowholes but these are awesome

 with the Indian Ocean behind them.
 He tells us these are not at their

 best as there is not much swell and a fair bit of wind.
 WIND!!!
-Understatement.
-I think

-that Wyndham had laid claim to this?
+Remember that Wyndham had laid claim to this?
 Wrong!
-Apparently they were cleaning
+Apparently they

-fixed.
+it is fixed.
 Another surprise, not much wrong but the power supply was

 Things are looking good, computer fixed and fridge working.